FULL-TIME SEMINARY

 1. Submit Application Form.

-2. Pass Quran Reading Assessment
+2. Pass Quran Assessment

 • Assessment Content: Demonstrate ability to read Quranic Arabic.